Understanding Occidental Petroleum's Unusual Options Activity | Benzinga

 Understanding Occidental Petroleum's Unusual Options Activity

-Shares of Occidental Petroleum (NYSE:OXY) saw some unusual options activity on Wednesday.
-Following the unusual option alert, the stock price moved down to $25.54.
+On Tuesday, shares of Occidental Petroleum (NYSE:OXY) saw unusual options activity.
+After the option alert, the stock price moved up to $25.9.

 - Sentiment: BEARISH